Research shows that the direction of a horse's "cowlicks" provides clues to how he will behave when he spooks.

 New research suggests that one type of sporadic lung infection can be diagnosed without a biopsy.

-New study shows that horses are capable of using a mode of communication often used by dogs.
+Study shows that horses are capable of using a mode of communication often used by dogs.

 Research shows that alfalfa hay can induce primary photosensitive reactions in horses.